-Perfumes with Desert Notes.
-At the word “desert”, the imagination draws the following pictures: a hot wind dries up the already devoid of moisture skin and pores grains of sand in the rhythm of eternity, forcing the dunes to move like sea waves.
-The sun’s rays ruthlessly water the earth, painted in all sorts of shades of yellow and brown.
-The heat causes the air masses to oscillate, which is why the traveler sees mirages – oases with flowering gardens and beautiful palaces.
+At the word “desert,” the imagination draws the following pictures: a hot wind dries up the skin devoid of moisture and pores grains of sand in the rhythm of eternity, forcing the dunes to move like sea waves.
+The sun’s rays ruthlessly water the earth, painted in shades of yellow and brown.
+The heat causes the air masses to oscillate, so the traveler sees mirages – oases with flowering gardens and beautiful palaces.

 Italian fashion brand Etro launched the unisex Vetiver in 1989.
-Classical, dry, reminiscent of a piercing bitter wormwood and the smell of a distant fire at the start, it resembles a desert at night, when the soil, chilled and tired by the heat of the day, begins to smell.
-Rather, it is not a desert, but mysterious desert steppes, almost devoid of high vegetation, where around are kilometers of herbs dying without moisture.
+Classical, dry, reminiscent of piercing bitter wormwood and the smell of a distant fire at the start, it resembles a desert at night, when the soil, chilled and tired by the day’s heat, begins to smell.
+Instead, it is not a desert but mysterious desert steppes, almost devoid of high vegetation, where kilometers of herbs are dying without moisture.

 See More: Best Perfumes for Teenage Guys